These are the 10 most beautiful laptops in the world

 The Spectre hasn't been released yet, but we're expecting HP to announce a date this summer.

-Its pale grey magnesium build gives the Surface Book a classy modern look that's unique among laptops, and it comes with a funky bendable hinge that has a retro look and feel.
+Its pale grey magnesium build gives the Surface Book a classy modern look that's unique among laptops, and it has a funky bendable hinge that has a retro look and feel.

 Business Insider Emails & Alerts